 1.1.1.
 Energy policy

-Natural gas is the second largest primary energy source in Mexico (23% of total primary energy supply in 2016, versus 63% for oil) and in the Ministry of Energy (SENER) projections to 2029, gas demand is set to grow gradually.
+Natural gas is the second largest primary energy source in Mexico (23% of total primary energy supply in 2016, versus 63% for oil), and in the Ministry of Energy (SENER) projections to 2029, gas demand is set to grow gradually.
 This demand underlines the need to focus on upstream supply, storage and transportation in policy discussions.
 The expansion of the gas pipeline network has lagged behind the boom in gas demand.
 Further expanding the system is urgent, as the system has already reached saturation on several occasions.
 These events also highlight the need for more storage capacity in the system.
 Creating an integrated national gas grid also requires close cooperation between CENAGAS (the independent system operator) and private pipeline owners.
 In the retail natural gas market, it is critical that the gas release programme, under which PEMEX must reduce its market share to 30% by 2020, be implemented successfully.
-New investment for an estimated US $9.6 billion annually in electricity is essential to meet the rapid growth expected in electricity demand (IEA, 2016), allowing Mexico to reach its target of producing 35% of its electricity from clean sources by 2024, compared to 21% today.
+New investment for an estimated US $9.6 billion annually in electricity is essential to meet the rapid growth expected in electricity demand (IEA, 2016), allowing Mexico to reach its target of producing 35% of its electricity from clean sources by 2024, compared to 21% in 2019.

-A centrepiece of the reform effort is the auction system for energy, capacity and clean energy certificates, which allows investments from new players into the market on a competitive basis.
+A centerpiece of the reform effort is the auction system for energy, capacity and clean energy certificates, which allows investments from new players into the market on a competitive basis.
 The auctions offer long term contracts (15 years for energy and capacity, and 20 years for clean energy certificates) that provide a degree of stability over future cash flows for generation companies.

 The Mexican clean energy auction system is a sophisticated procurement mechanism for the promotion of renewable energy.
 Distinctively, it seeks to capture the relative value for the system of different generation technologies by location and production profile.
 Projects located in higher priced areas of the country, or capable of delivering power at times of day when it is particularly needed, would receive higher revenues through the auctions and therefore attract more attention from potential investors.